I’m a Scientist, Get Me Out of Here!!!!!

 Many scientists at this crossroads in their lives are somewhat wary of sales.
 Their idea of a salesperson is derived from literature and TV/film – someone like Bob Hoskins in Dennis Potter’s 1976 TV series Pennies from Heaven for example!

-Nothing could be farther from the truth!
+Nothing could be further from the truth!
 Sales in the scientific environment is almost always a civilised, consultative occupation when the salesperson will be called upon to use his or her scientific knowledge, and they will be dealing with similar intelligent, like-minded people – their colleagues and their clients.

 There is a spectrum of opportunity ranging from low-technology sales roles where the balance is of the order 90% sales: 10% technical – say selling laboratory consumables for example, to Field Advisory Specialists where the balance is nearer to 50:50, and through to Applications Scientists where the balance is 10:90 in favour of the technical.